Time-inhomogeneous random walks on finite groups and cokernels of random integer block matrices: Introduction

 The conditions of Theorem~\ref{thm:intro-random-walks} can be weakened so that not all the subgroups $H_i$ need to be normal (see Theorem~\ref{thm:strong-random-walks}), but see Example~\ref{ex:normality-necessary} for why some hypothesis on the subgroups is necessary.
 In this paper, we apply Theorem~\ref{thm:intro-random-walks} in the case where the ambient group $G$ is abelian, so that the normality condition on the subgroups $H$ becomes vacuous.
 However, we emphasize that the theorem applies also to nonabelian groups and may have some interesting implications to random walks on nonabelian groups with many normal subgroups (e.g., the quaternion group $Q_8$).

 Our main interest in developing this theorem is an application to limiting distributions of cokernels of random matrices.
 Wood \cite[Theorem 2.9]{wood2019matrices} and Nguyen and Wood \cite[Theorem 1.1]{nguyenRandomIntegralMatrices2022} showed that cokernels of integer-valued random matrices approach a universal limiting distribution in the following sense.
 Let $(M_n)_{n=1}^\infty$ be a sequence with each $M_n$ a random $n\times (n + u)$ integer matrix with independent entries ($u \geq 0$).
-Wood showed that, under very weak conditions on the distributions of the entries of the $M_n$, the distribution of the isomorphism class of the random group $\operatorname{coker}(M_n) \coloneqq \Z^n/M_n(\Z^{n+u})$ converges weakly (i.e., at any finite collection of primes) as $n \to \infty$ to the distribution $\lambda_u$ on isomorphism classes of profinite abelian groups defined as follows: if $A \sim \lambda_u$ and $B$ is a finite abelian $p$-group, then independently for all primes $p$, where $A_p$ is the $p$-part of $A$.
+Wood showed that, under very weak conditions on the distributions of the entries of the $M_n$, the distribution of the isomorphism class of the random group $\operatorname{coker}(M_n) \coloneqq \Z^n/M_n(\Z^{n+u})$ converges weakly (i.e., at any finite collection of primes) as $n \to \infty$ to the distribution $\lambda_u$ on isomorphism classes of abelian groups defined as follows: if $Y \sim \lambda_u$ and $B$ is a finite abelian $p$-group, then independently for all primes $p$, where $Y_p$ is the $p$-part of $Y$ (i.e., $Y = \prod_p Y_p$, where the product ranges over all primes).
 If further $u \geq 1$, then $\lambda_u$ is supported on isomorphism classes of finite abelian groups, and for finite abelian $B$ we have

 where $\zeta$ denotes the Riemann zeta function.
 Nguyen and Wood weakened the conditions on the entries and showed strong (pointwise) convergence to $\lambda_u$.
 The phenomenon that the limiting distribution of $\Z^n/M_n(\Z^{n+u})$ is rather insensitive to the distributions of the entries of $M_n$ is an example of \textit{universality}.
 The distributions $\lambda_0$ and $\lambda_1$ are known as the Cohen-Lenstra distributions, and are conjectured to describe the distributions of class groups of imaginary and real quadratic number fields, respectively.